 Woodchucks

-Non-lethal measures: Frightening devices don’t seem to be effective to deter woodchuck feeding.
+Non-lethal Measures.
+Frightening devices don’t seem to be effective at deterring woodchuck feeding.
 Although some taste repellents are available, they are not very practical for vegetable crops that people will be eating.
 Fencing can be very effective but restricts vehicle movement.
 Also, if you depend on fencing, be sure the woodchuck burrow is not inside the fence.
 Since woodchucks can climb and burrow, the most effective alternative is electric fencing.
-An effective combination is one wire 4 inches off the ground and a second at 8 or 9 inches high.
-Dealers offer a wide variety of plug-in, battery, and solar powered, UL-approved chargers.
+An effective combination is one wire 4" off the ground and a second at 8 or 9" high.
+Dealers offer a wide variety of plug-in, battery, and solar powered UL-approved chargers.
 Keep the fence clear of any obstructions or vegetation that might short out the electric pulses.

-If you use non-electric fencing, buy a mesh size smaller than 2 x 2 inches, especially close to the ground.
-(The young ones can sometimes squeeze through that mesh size.)
-Common chicken wire rusts away quickly -- the woodchucks may push through it by the second growing season.
+If you use non-electric fencing, buy a mesh size smaller than 2"x2" inches, especially close to the ground, as young woodchucks can sometimes squeeze through that mesh size.
+Common chicken wire rusts away quickly—the woodchucks may push through it by the second growing season.
 Non-electric fencing should have some means of preventing the woodchucks from burrowing underneath.
-You could bury the fence to a depth of 10-12 inches.
-Or you could bend the lower 1 foot 90 degrees outward, to form an "L", then lay it on the ground and securely pin the L into the ground.
-Another option is laying an 18-inch wide strip of galvanized fencing on the ground below the fence, and keep the vertical fence flush with it.
+Fences can be buried to a depth of 10-12".
+Or, the lower 1 ft of fence can be bent 90° outward, to form an "L", then laid on the ground and secured by anchoring the "L" into the ground.
+Another option is laying an 18" wide strip of galvanized fencing on the ground below the fence, keeping the vertical fence flush with it.
 Non-electric fences need to be at least 3 feet high.
-Bending the top 12-15 inches outward at about a 45-degree angle will help deter them from climbing a non-electrified fence.
+Bending the top 12-15" outward at about a 45-degree angle will help deter them from climbing a non-electrified fence.
 Don't neglect the gate.
 That is often the spot where defenses are the weakest.
 If animals try to burrow underneath, install a board dug into the ground and flush with the bottom of the gate, or lay down a length of fencing as described above.

 Live trapping is a possibility in some situations, but it carries risks.
 Small details in setup make big differences in the success rate.
 If a carrier of rabies were trapped, handling it could be a risk to any non-vaccinated person who was exposed.
 Trapping and translocating a woodchuck from its home is subjecting the “humanely trapped” animal to a prolonged, very stressful ordeal that often ends in its death.
 Suitable habitat is farmland with open fields and an abundance of short grasses.
 Farmers or gardeners are not likely to agree to releasing animals on their property, and woodchucks are not woodland creatures.
 In some New England states, laws prohibit the practice of transporting and releasing trapped animals.